Biendeo/Advent-Of-Code-2017/README.md

 ### Day 7: Recursive Circus
 Take in a file describing a tree structure out of order, and compute the root node's name, and the correct value of an incorrect node.

+### Day 8: I Heard You Like Registers
+Take in a file describing register operations and conditions, and compute the highest value at the end, and at any point in the program.